The warm outer layer of a Little Red Dot as the source of [Fe II] and collisional Balmer lines with scattering wings: Introduction

-Deep spectra of luminous LRDs are also revealing fainter emission features holding important clues to unveil their nature.
-In particular, \feii{} emission is seen in the rest-frame optical range \citep[e.g.,][]{lin2025, ji2025_LoL}, and it appears unusually strong in the rest-frame UV \citep{labbe2024, tripodi_deep_2025}. \feii{} emission is rare in regular galaxies, but commonly seen in AGN, and it is associated to dense clouds with high column density within broad line regions \citep{netzer1974, oke1979, veron2002, veron-cetty2004}. \feii{} emission is characteristic of the broad-line region (BLR) of classical AGN \citep{baldwin2004, ferland2009, marinello2016, gaskell2022}, where it originates within the dust-sublimation radius (as otherwise iron atoms would be depleted onto dust grains).
+Deep spectra of luminous LRDs are also revealing fainter emission features that hold important clues to their nature.
+In particular, \feii{} emission is seen in the rest-frame optical range \citep[e.g.,][]{lin2025, ji2025_LoL}, and it appears unusually strong in the rest-frame UV \citep{labbe2024, tripodi_deep_2025}. \feii{} emission is rare in regular galaxies, but is commonly seen in AGN, and it is associated with dense clouds with high column density within broad-line regions (BLRs) \citep{netzer1974, oke1979, veron2002, veron-cetty2004}. \feii{} emission is characteristic of the BLR of classical AGN \citep{baldwin2004, ferland2009, marinello2016, gaskell2022}, where it originates within the dust-sublimation radius (as otherwise iron atoms would be depleted onto dust grains).
 Some AGN also present narrower forbidden [\feii{}] lines in their optical spectra, such as Seyfert 1 galaxies \citep{netzer1974, oke1979, veron2002, veron-cetty2004}, and rare cases of quasars with Balmer absorptions and strong \ion{He}{i} lines \citep[e.g.,][]{wang2008}.
 Interestingly, the forbidden [\feii{}] emission is also found in objects with dense gas envelopes such as Type IIn supernovae \citep[e.g.,][]{groeningsson2007,dessart2009}, supernova remnants \citep[e.g.,][]{koo2014, lee2019, alistecastillo2025}, the envelopes of luminous blue variable stars \citep[e.g.,][]{hillier2001, peng2025} and Be stars \citep[e.g.,][]{Arias06}.